JSiggelkow/Formula-1-Visualizer/README.md

 - **Basic feature #2 (R7):** If you click on any of the suggested names, you will be taken to a new page with that driver's details, including basic personal information and a paginated list of their race results over the years.
 - **Basic feature #3 (R8):** Back on the home page, you can scroll down to the "Season Winners" card, specify a year, and view all of the race winners from that year.
 - **Basic feature #4 (R9):** This feature is a **work in progress**, with only the UI portion complete.
 You can interact with the input fields, but clicking on the "Select Race/Circuit" button won't work.
+- **Basic feature #5 (R10):** Click on the red "Get Next Race" button to trigger an update.
+This will look up the next chronological race that is not currently in the database and will add all relevant data from that race.
+It will then report how many rows were added to each table.